mars0i/masonclj/README.md

 ## License

-This software is copyright 2019 by [Marshall Abrams](http://members.logical.net/~marshall/), and is distributed under the [Gnu General Public License version 3.0](http://www.gnu.org/copyleft/gpl.html) as specified in the file LICENSE, except where noted, or where code has been included that was released under a different license.
+This software is copyright 2016, 2017, 2018, 2019 by [Marshall
+Abrams](http://members.logical.net/~marshall/), and is distributed under the [Gnu Lesser General Public License version 3.0](https://www.gnu.org/licenses/lgpl.html) as specified in the file LICENSE, except where noted, or where code has been included that was released under a different license.